ABOUT Ngaio Davis

 Some of those who know Iris think that her current work in the end-of-life community came out of the blue.
 But those who are close to her would not find this surprising at all.
 Her career trajectory shows that Iris sought out work that allowed her to engage with people in deep and meaningful ways.

-After completing her Bachelor of Arts in Psychology at St. Theresa’s College in Cebu, Philippines, Iris worked as a school counselor for seven years.
+After completing her Bachelor of Arts in Psychology at St. Theresa’s College in Cebu, Philippines, Iris worked as a school counsellor for seven years.
 Then an American philanthropist and his family offered her an opportunity of a lifetime, allowing Iris to co-found and co-direct Bag-ong Dahon (New Leaf) Foundation, Inc., (BDFI) with fellow educator, Maebe Neis.
 BDFI was a non-profit organization mandated to provide free, alternative, informal education to children and youth in nearby rural areas of the Philippines.

 In 2005, in search of adventure, Iris left her close-knit community and emigrated to Canada.
 She completed a second Bachelor’s degree in General Studies focusing on anthropology, education and sociology at Simon Fraser University.
 Since coming to Vancouver, she has held various positions as a research assistant, coordinator of volunteers at Frontier College, a stage actor with Theatre for Living (formerly known as Headlines Theatre), as well as in different capacities as a member of Vancouver Cohousing where she lives with her partner and young daughter.